nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
 Here are the ingredients you have:
 1. chicken breast
    Storage: 2.2 kg
    Wastage: 0.0 kg
    Limit: No limit has been set
    Expiry Date: No expiry date has been set
+2. beef
+   Storage: 2.95 kg
+   Wastage: 0.0 kg
+   Limit: No limit has been set
+   Expiry Date: 23/05/2023 (562 day(s) from today)
 You can use command 'add' to add new ingredients!
 ____________________________________________________________
 ```